Back to World War I

 Learning to out-maneuver other pilots without breaking a sweat and while keeping yourself calm is absolutely necessary.

 Mastering the Timing

-After you have practiced and mastered the controls.
-The next step is learning when to drop the bombs.
-This is the most crucial and important part of flying aircrafts in Battlefield.
+After you have practiced and mastered the controls, the next step is learning when to drop the bombs.
+This is the most crucial and important part of flying aircraft in Battlefield.
 There are many factors that affect the timing of dropping the bombs on the infantry.
 These factors are: